Vincit/objection.js/README.md

     out the [example project](https://github.com/Vincit/objection.js/tree/master/examples/express-es6).

 Objection.js uses Promises and coding practices that make it ready for the future.
-We use Well known [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) techniques and ES2015 compatible classes and inheritance in the codebase.
+We use Well known [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) techniques and ES2015 classes and inheritance in the codebase.
 You can use things like [async/await](http://jakearchibald.com/2014/es7-async-functions/) using node ">=7.6.0" or alternatively with a transpiler such as [Babel](https://babeljs.io/).
 Check out our [ES2015](https://github.com/Vincit/objection.js/tree/master/examples/express-es6) and [ESNext](https://github.com/Vincit/objection.js/tree/master/examples/express-es7) example projects.